mdb/mdb.github.io/content/blog/2021-07-07-multi-stage-docker-builds.md

 While the `hello` example is fairly simplistic and contrived, multi-stage Docker builds could be far more sophisticated, even executing unit, functional, and and even integration tests from within the Docker build.

 Aggressively utilizing multi-stage Docker builds to streamline build and test processes may not be appropriate in all contexts.
-However, the technique may be beneficial in simplifying many workflows.
+However, the technique's worth considering and can simplify many workflows.